nickmaccarthy/HashicorpFun/README.md

   packer build -var-file=vars.json hashiami/ami.json
 ```
 * Build our ec2 instances in our VPC with Terraform
+    * Note this will build ec2 instances using the AMI from our Packer build above
 ```
   cd $PROJECT_HOME
   cd terraform/cluster